palace-audio/mixing-engineer/README.md

 ## Rationale and Philosophy

 I believe that mixing music is a skill (objective) and an art (subjective) at the same time.
-In the countless hours that I taught myself producing, I realized that achieving the sound I want requires **applying the objective to the subjective** - especially in dance music.
+In the countless hours that I taught myself producing, I realized that achieving the sound I wanted required **applying the objective to the subjective** - especially in dance music.

 I navigated the producer journey with every tool available to me: video tutorials, webpages & blogs, mentors & established producers, and finally, artificial intelligence.
 In my experience, information is abundant but the more detailed my questions were, the less I was able to benefit from any one source.

-I am proud to say that I can take care of myself now :) but I also realize that many producers have the mindset of an artist, but not necesarilly the skillset - I can say confidently because I used to be that way.
+I am proud to say that I can take care of myself now :) but I also realize that many producers have the mindset of an artist without the skillset.
+I say this confidently because I used to be one of them.
 At a time when music production is so accessible, I was unable to find a single reliable technique to teach myself production.
-This is why I built a tool that bridges the gap between skill and art!
+This is why I built a tool that **bridges the gap between skill and art.**

-I am most proud of this because it embodies how I view  artificial intelligence as an engineering student, that it has immense potential to help humans when used to compliment rather than clash with our interests.
-The beauty of my product is that it is both an **educational tool** that newer producers can use to understand mixing without knowing all the jargon and such, but also an **advanced mixing analysis tool** that can be asked a deep question to provide an even deeper result.
+I am most proud of this because it embodies how I view artificial intelligence: that it has immense potential to help humans when used to complement rather than clash with our interests.
+The beauty of my product is that it is both an **educational tool** that understands newer producers even if they don't have the words for what they hear, but also an **advanced mixing analysis tool** that rewards a pro's nuanced questions with deep analysis.
 I worked with trusted producers and mixing engineers to ensure that it has access to all the information a professional would need to make decisions.

 I purposefully limited my tool to be purely advisory and did not give it any editing capabilities.
 My goal is to provide a platform for thought-provoking questions about mixing without taking away from the creative experience.
 I hope I was able to provide this!